Mohamed9786/gender-detection/README.md

 - Real-time object detection using YOLOv3
 - Gender classification using a pre-trained TensorFlow model
 - Live webcam feed for detection
-- Optional Flask web interface for easy use via a browser

 ## Prerequisites

 - Python 3.6 or later
 - TensorFlow 2.x
 - OpenCV
-- Flask (optional for web interface)

 ## Setup and Installation